grelleum/SteelConnection/README.md

 ### NOTE:
-2018-06-04: The SteelConnection API has changed.
-Previously there were two objects, Config and Reporting, to match the two SteelConnect REST APIs.
+2018-06-06: The SteelConnection API has changed.\
+Previously the Config and Reporting APIs implemented as two objects.
 Now the two APIs are consolidated under a single object.
-Calls to `get`, `post`, `put`, and `delete` are now prefaced with either `config.` or `report.`
+Object methods `get`, `post`, `put`, and `delete` are always reference the Config API, where-as the Reporting API can be accessed using the `getstatus` method.

 ### TL;DR: